 How to best set up a mesh Wi-Fi system

 A mesh system often comes in two or three hubs — referred to as 2-pack or 3-pack.
-One works as the main router and needs to connect to an Internet source, such as a cable modem, using its WAN port.
+One works as the main router that connects to an Internet source, such as a cable modem (or a gateway, or another router), using its WAN port.
 After that, you can add the satellite hubs to the main router.

-Importantly note: A satellite hub must connect to the main router, either directly, or indirectly (via a switch or another satellite).
-It won’t work if you connect it to the device the router also connects to, such as the internet source mentioned above.
+Important note: A satellite hub must connect to the main router, either directly or indirectly (via a switch or another satellite).
+It won’t work if you connect it to the device in front of the router, namely the internet source mentioned above.

 Most others require adding the satellite manually via a mobile app or a web interface.
 After that, they automatically work with the main router hub to form a unified Wi-Fi network.